Government to ‘explore’ including LGBTI+ studies on school curriculum

 The strategy also plans to include LGBTI+ matters in the review of relationship and sexual education curriculum.

-National LGBTI+ Inclusion Strategy, launched by Minister for Children and Youth Affairs Katherine Zappone on Thursday, contains over 100 actions which are aimed at promoting inclusion, protecting rights and improving the quality of life and wellbeing of LGBTI+ people.
+National LGBTI+ Inclusion Strategy, launched by Minister for Children and Youth Affairs Katherine Zappone and Minister for Justice Charlie Flanagan on Thursday, contains over 100 actions which are aimed at promoting inclusion, protecting rights and improving the quality of life and wellbeing of LGBTI+ people.

 The actions, which are due to implemented between now and 2021 by the responsible Government departments, include bringing forward legislative proposals to ensure incitement to hatred and hate crimes against LGBTI+ people are “adequately addressed in our laws”.